 The driver should have a medical examination at least every 6 months

-.

-REMEMBER: When determining certification for the driver with high BP or hypertension, take into consideration current driver certification status, use of antihypertensive medication, and severity of hypertension prior to treatment.

 Secondary Hypertension

 The prevalence of secondary hypertension in the general population is estimated at between 5% and 20%.
 You should obtain information that assesses the underlying cause, the effectiveness of treatment, and any side effects that may interfere with driving.